This blog may contain affiliate links. Read our disclosure policy for more info.

 Now for the Real Summit

-Depending on the time of year you visit Roy’s Peak, you can encounter snow.
-Even in early summer, you can find snow at the summit of Roy’s Peak.
-You can easily get away without bringing crampons but you may get wet feet and it will be slippery.
+Depending on the time of year you visit Roy’s Peak, you can encounter snow – even in early summer!
+You can easily get away without bringing crampons, but you may get wet feet and it will be slippery.

 At the summit, you can sit back and enjoy the magnificent view.
 From here you can really see just how far you hiked up!

 After enjoying the views from the top, the inevitable hike back down to the parking lot is all that’s left of your Roy’s Peak adventure.
 I’d like to say that this is the easy part, but I’d be lying!
 The reason?